How Optical Lenses Work – Reducing Optical Errors

 An optical lens is a more or less curved glass body that deflects light in its path.
 This deflection is also referred to as refraction.
 The curvature of a lens can have three shapes by which lenses are classified.

-• Convex – a converging lens, bulging outwards in the middle (principal axis)
+• Convex – a converging lens, bulging outwards in middle (principal axis)

-• Concave – a diverging lens, depressed in its principal axis
+• Concave – a diverging lens, depressed in its principle axis

 • Planar – flat without curvature